PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 reproducibility of a given finding, was argued :ref:`more likely to be incorrect <Ioa05>`.

 .. exerciseTODO::

    If results were obtained at the same significance p<0.05, which finding would you believe to reflect the existing phenomenon: ability to decode finger-tapping sequence of the subject participating in the experiment or ability to decode ...

+What differs multivariate analysis from univariate is that it

+* avoids **multiple comparisons** problem in NHST
+* has higher **flexibility**, thus lower **stability**

+Multivariate methods became very popular in the last decade of neuroimaging research partially due to their inherent ability to avoid multiple comparisons issue, which is a flagman of difficulties while going for a "fishing expedition" with univariate methods.
+Performing cross-validation on entire ROI or even full-brain allowed people to state presence of so desired effects without defending chosen critical value against multiple-comparisons.
+Unfortunately, as there is no such thing as "free lunch", ability to work with all observable data at once came at a price for multivariate methods.

 The second peculiarity of the application of statistical learning in psychological research is the actual neural data which researchers are doomed